 Marian (Molly) Leech

-I am a third-year doctoral student in the department of history.
+I am a fourth-year doctoral candidate in the department of history.

-I study American Indian and early colonial Northeastern American history with a particular interest in the mid-Atlantic region and what the Dutch called "New Netherland" in the seventeenth century.
-I also study globalization and exchange in early modern Europe (Dutch Republic, late sixteenth-seventeenth centuries).
+I study Native American and early colonial Northeastern American history with a particular interest in the mid-Atlantic region and what the Dutch West India Company called "New Netherland" in the seventeenth century.
+I also study early modern art, architecture, economic and consumer life in the Dutch Republic (sixteenth–seventeenth centuries).

 AdvisorsDaniel K. RichterJared Farmer